Product manager personality profile

 PersonalityHQ role benchmark v1

-Typical Openness range
+Typical Openness profile

 62nd-84th percentile